EliedersonLinhares/SpringBoot-CookieAuth/README.md

 Note: Database already running, where you have to create a new Schema with name int the application.properties file, my case is `security_example`

+## Future plans

+- Use email for register confirmation
+- Use email fro reset password funcionality

 ## References